thoughtpolice/embedding-server/README.md

 though the `object` fields will help the schema evolve in the future.
 The `data` list will have a list of objects, each containing the dimensions of the vector as well as the `index` referring to which input this embedding is for.

+### Note: Matryoshka model support

+The server supports "Matryoshka" embeddings, which are embeddings that remain valid even when they are truncated to a smaller dimension, i.e. if the server responds with a 768-dimensional vector, you can safely drop the last 384 values to get a new 384-dimensional vector that is still valid, but with reduced accuracy.

+This feature allows you to use the same model for different applications that require different embeddings, with different size/accuracy tradeoffs.
+For example, search queries may be able to get by with ~10% of the original dimensionality (~78 dimensions), while retaining 90% or more accuracy of the full-sized vector.

+Currently the only supported Matryoshka model is `nomic-embed-text-v1.5`, which by default acts identically to the `nomic-embed-text-v1` model; there is no way in an API request to ask for a specific vector dimensionality; the caller is responsible for truncating the relevant vectors to the desired dimension afterwords if they need it.

+Note that the Nomic `v1.5` model, at the default dimensionality (784), has negligible performance reduction compared to `v1`, so you are free to use `v1.5` by default if you are unsure of which you want.

 ## Hacking